I’ve been working on a photo book project these past few weeks. It prompted me to finally take control and start to simplify my digital life.

 - Try for Inbox Zero if that interests you

 - Create a separate email account for “junk”, use this to sign up for marketing newsletters

 Keep this post for later!
 Save to Pinterest.

 Many of us have the habit of relaxing with our phones after a long day.
 I used to “relax” like this a lot of the time.

 But in reality, going down the internet rabbit hole only adds to our mental clutter.

-It was painted so clearly for me when, on a recent holiday, I had no cell reception and I also had no access to the internet.
+It was painted so clearly for me when, on a recent holiday, I had no

 I left my phone in my bag for the 4 days we were there.
 What I found surprising was the sense of freedom I felt of not being constantly pulled by my phone.

-I have been chasing that feeling again, but I have not really before changed my habits that leads me to feeling not-free.
+I have been chasing that feeling again, but I have not really before changed my habits that leads me to

 So as I am developing new habits to simplify my digital life, I hope that this post inspires you to simplify yours too.